harlemtraveler/natured/README.md

 <!-- Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and/or functionality. -->

-The purpose of this app is to be an ecomerce site for sports and outdors activity.
-Where users are able do buy their favorite gear to help them fullfill their goals for their fitness and hobbies.
+The purpose of this app is to be an e-commerce site for sports and outdoor activity.
+Users are able to buy their favorite gear to help them fullfill their goals for their fitness and hobbies.

 - Site Example 1: https://www.amazon.com/
 - Site Example 2: https://www.ebay.com/